The Constitution Of

 Article I – Name

-The name of this club shall be Lakefront Yacht Club Inc., referred to in this document as Club.
+The name of this club shall be Lakefront Yacht Club, Inc. Referred to in this document as "the Club".

 Article II – Purpose

-The purpose of the Club is to promote Boating and other aquatic sports in the state of Ohio in general and Port Clinton in particular.
-It is the intent of this Club to improve the quality of life in Port Clinton by the best use of Lake Erie resources, and to use the waters and shores of this State wisely and for the betterment of all.
-To that end, the Club shall encourage the exchange of ideas and information among boaters and shall seek to provide an atmosphere for camaraderie among its members.
+The purpose of "the Club" is to promote boating and other aquatic sports in the state of Ohio in general, and in the city of Port Clinton, Ohio in particular.
+It is the intent of "the Club" to improve the quality of life in the city of Port Clinton, Ohio by the best use of Lake Erie resources, and to use the waters and shores of this State wisely and for the betterment of all.
+To that end, "the Club" shall encourage the exchange of ideas and information among boaters, and shall seek to provide an atmosphere for camaraderie among its members.

 Article III – Membership

 Section 1.
 Classes of Membership: Membership shall be divided into three classes: Resident, Non-Resident, and Social.
 Resident members are members who harbor their watercraft at Safe Harbor Lakefront Marina or Spinnaker Bay, in the city of Port Clinton, Ohio.
 Non-Resident members are members who harbor their watercraft in the Port Clinton, Ohio area, within 10 miles of, but not at Safe Harbor Lakefront Marina.
 Social members are members who are not eligible for Resident or Non-Resident membership.
 Social members do not have the privilege of reciprocity at other clubs enjoyed by Resident and Non-Resident Boaters.